 The attacking Dog, a Belgian Malinois, Was a Dual-Certified Police K-9

 On December 13, a police-trained K-9 escaped its property and attacked two people killing one.

-UPDATE 02/02/17: The San Luis Obispo County District Attorney’s Office filed two felony counts against a former Grover Beach police officer after his "personal" dual-certified police-trained K-9 brutally attacked two neighbors, killing one of them, in December.
+Today, the San Luis Obispo County District Attorney’s Office filed two felony counts against a former Grover Beach police officer after his "personal" dual-certified police-trained K-9 brutally attacked two neighbors, killing one of them, in December.
 Former officer Alex Paul Geiger, who was hired by the city of Grover Beach in September, resigned Wednesday and now faces nearly 4-years in jail if he is convicted on both counts.
-A warrant has been issued for his arrest.
+A warrant has been issued for Geiger's arrest.

 SAN LUIS OBISPO, CA, February 2, 2017 – Today, the San Luis Obispo County District Attorney’s Office filed two felony charges against Alex Paul Geiger (dob 7/31/1991) for failing to maintain control of a dangerous animal on December 13, 2016 that led to the death of David W. Fear (64) and serious bodily injury to Betty J. Long (86).Prior to joining the city of Grover Beach, Geiger had worked at the Exeter Police Department in Tulare County for two years with the last full year spent as a K-9 patrol officer with a Belgian malinois named "Neo."
 The dog was dual-certified in narcotics detection and patrol operations.
 Geiger left Exeter prior to the dog's annual re-certification and joined Grover Beach, which has no K-9 unit.
 On December 13, Neo escaped Geiger's property and brutally attacked Fear and Long.